w3f/research/docs/polkadot/implementors-guide/guide.md

 UpcomingParas: Vec<ParaId>;
 /// Upcoming paras instantiation arguments.
 UpcomingParasGenesis: map ParaId => Option<ParaGenesisArgs>;
-/// Paras that are to be deregistered at the end of the session.
+/// Paras that are to be cleaned up at the end of the session.
 OutgoingParas: Vec<ParaId>;
 ```
 #### Session Change